A simplified lower bound for implicational logic: Introduction

 The primary goal of this paper is to give a simple direct proof of an exponential lower bound on the length of proofs of intuitionistic implicational tautologies in Gordeev and Haeusler's dag-like natural deduction.
-The streamlined argument replaces all proof-theoretic components of the lower bound mentioned above (intuitionistic lower bound, reduction to implicational logic, simulation of natural deduction by Frege), thus it is self-contained except for the combinatorial component (i.e., the Razborov/Alon--Boppana circuit lower bound).
+The streamlined argument replaces all proof-theoretic components of the lower bound mentioned above (intuitionistic lower bound, reduction to implicational logic, simulation of natural deduction by Frege), thus it is self-contained except for the combinatorial component (i.e., a monotone circuit lower bound; to simplify our tautologies, we will use a lower bound by Hrube\v s and Pudl\'ak~\cite{hru-pud:col-col} instead of Alon--Boppana).
 It is based on the efficient Kleene slash approach employed in \cite{fff,min-koj,ej:modfrege,ej:sfef}.
 While we strive to keep the proof of the main result as simple as possible, we also briefly indicate how to generalize it to recover almost the full strength of the lower bound from~\cite{ej:implic}.

 The intended audience of the paper is twofold: \begin{itemize} \item Readers with some general background in logic or computer science, but unfamiliar with proof complexity.
 For them, the paper gives a simple, yet detailed, exposition of an exponential lower bound on intuitionistic implicational logic so that they cannot be fooled by the fact that Gordeev and Haeusler's claims have been published. \item Researchers in proof complexity---not necessarily interested in Gordeev and Haeusler's claims---for whom the paper brings a new, much shorter proof of the known implicational lower bound, bypassing implicational translation of full intuitionistic logic.
 We stress that even though the proof system for which it is formulated is not traditional, it is quite natural, and anyway the lower bound also applies to the standard Frege system for implicational intuitionistic logic as the latter obviously embeds in dag-like natural deduction (up to subproofs of Frege axioms, it can be thought of as natural deduction without the $\to$-introduction rule). \end{itemize}